hmrc/lisa-api/README.md

 ## Support

-If you have any business-related questions, submit the requests at SDST Deskpro support form : <https://developer.service.hmrc.gov.uk/devhub-support/start>
+If you have any business-related questions, submit requests via the SDST Deskpro support form : <https://developer.service.hmrc.gov.uk/devhub-support/start>

 ## License